lmerz1/sizeof/README.md

 # sizeof
-A single command to get the size of a file or directory, with a friendly uniform output.
+A single command to determine the size of a file or directory, with user-friendly, uniform output.

 ## Usages